ucsf-ckm/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2017092000]
+- Fixed typo in javascript causing checkboxes not to draw (missing hyphen)

 [2017091800]
 *** Behavioural changes ***
 - Removed the deletion confirmation page.
 When deleting one or more modules using